 Reusing passwords, don’t do it!

 Passwords are the key to every door you open online, for every service you use, without a password you get nowhere.
-The use of passwords makes accessing your services and information more secure; however your data and security is only so safe.
+The use of passwords makes accessing your services and information more secure; however, your data and security is only so safe.
 More can be done to help protect your data.

-If you use the same password for every site and a malicious attacker manages to obtain your username and password, then you could be at risk of all sorts, including identity theft, data loss all sorts.
+If you use the same password for every site and a malicious attacker manages to obtain your username and password, then you could be at risk of all sorts, including identity theft, data loss of all sorts.

 By just putting in your email address to https://haveibeenpwned.com/ you can see straight away how many times your email address and/or passwords have been involved in data breaches.
 I will be amazed if you do not have one leak shown on this site.
-With each data breach comes a torrent of bots and companies looking over the data, injecting all the usernames, passwords, contact information for the reason of either holding you to ransom or steeling information one way or another.
+With each data breach comes a torrent of bots and companies looking over the data, injecting all the usernames, passwords, contact information for the reason of either holding you to ransom or stealing information one way or another.

 Then once you have gone through all your websites and changed all your passwords to someone more secure, you can then look at using two-factor authentication.
 Two-factor authentication or 2FA adds a further layer of protection around your access.
 But we’ll discuss this in another blog article sometime.